Fra Kristiania-Bohêmen: Plot

-The novel is set in Christiania, and deals with the everyday life of two friends, "Herman Ek" and "candidate Jarmann".
+The novel is set in Christiania (Oslo), and deals with the everyday life of two friends, "Herman Ek" and "candidate Jarmann".
 They live in lodgings and spend their days drinking in cafés, discussing philosophy, literature and society reforms.
 "Jarmann" ends his life by committing suicide, shooting himself after spending his last night with a prostitute.
 The novel is a roman à clef, as the characters are easily recognizable as real people: "Ek" is Jæger himself, and "Jarmann" also has a corresponding real person.